orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 	- [ ] Basically also this thing of, some type of assumption/proof - not need to check some thing

 - [ ] Notify me when you've found something you deem relevant for this unknown (while we dont know how to solve some unknown)
-- [ ] How would additional capabilities be realized?
-More things done at some time step?
-What time step? (; more complex organization, controlled and uncontrolled)  / devices / resources

 - [ ] Unknowns & inconsistencies driving curiosity?